Skip to main content

 Send e-mail

 Erin Goodman joined the SERVE Center as administrative support in 2018.
-She works with RC5 (previously RC6), NCHEP, EducationForward, and Operations, and assists as she can with anything else that comes up.
+She currently works with Operations and NCHEP and assists as she can with anything else that comes up.
 Before starting at SERVE she did temp work with UNCG’s Donor Relations, worked as an assistant manager at a local restaurant, learned to quilt as part of her job at a fabric shop, and taught English to high school kids in Japan for three amazing years.
-She still occasionally expects the steering wheel to be on the right side of the car and enjoys tennis, biking, and curling up on the couch with a good book.
+She still occasionally expects the steering wheel to be on the right side of the car and enjoys tennis, short hikes, and curling up on the couch with a good book.

 Continue reading